To determine if you are self-employed or an employee, go to CRA’s employee or self-employed webpage for more information.

 What are my tax obligations as a self-employed individual?

 Keep in mind that, no matter how you generate income, you have to report it on your tax return.
 If you don’t report your income, it can result in penalties.
-Reporting your income also means that the CRA will have the most accurate information on file to determine if you are eligible for provincial and territorial tax credits and benefits, the GST/HST credit and the Canada child benefit.
+Reporting your income also means that the CRA will have the most accurate information on file to determine if you are eligible for tax credits and benefits for individuals, including provincial and territorial tax credits and benefits, the GST/HST credit, etc.

 Online services for business and self-employed individuals

-The CRA provides online services for businesses and self-employed individuals.
+The CRA provides digital services for businesses and self-employed individuals.
 You can use these services to file, make payments and get detailed information about your account.

 Free tax help for small business owners and self-employed individuals

-If you own a small business or are self-employed, the CRA offers you free liaison officer services by phone or videoconference.
+If you own a small business or are self-employed, the CRA offers you free Liaison Officer services by phone or videoconference.
 Liaison officers can make it easier to file by helping you understand your tax obligations, answering your questions and making sure you are aware of possible tax deductions.
-For more information, go to canada.ca/cra-liaison-officer.

 Payments

 June 15 is the deadline for self-employed individuals to file their income tax and benefit return.
-Even if June 15, 2021 is your filing deadline, the deadline to pay any balance owing was April 30, 2021.
+Even if June 15 is your filing deadline, the deadline to pay any balance owing is April 30.
 If you cannot pay in full, contact the CRA to set up a payment arrangement to pay your balance owing over time.
 To learn more about your payment options, go to canada.ca/payments.

 Keep receipts and documents